markush0/South-Park-Downloader/README.md

 ### What is this repository for? ###
 This is a downloader for South Park Episodes from the official website.

-It is currently in it's early state.
+It is currently in its early state.

 ------------------------------------